Research

 See Detmer & Lewis 2019, Freshwater Biology.

-2. Aquatic landscapes as drivers of fisheries and freshwater ecosystems
+2. 3-Dimensional landscapes as drivers of fisheries and freshwater ecosystems

 The manner organisms are distributed in a landscape is strongly influenced by encounter rates, which ultimately influence trophic dynamics, ecosystem function and anglers interact with fisheries.
 I am interested in exploring what features in aquatic ecosystems, such as arrangement and density of habitat and landscape of fear, drive the distribution of organism and how these influence ecosystem features like ecotrophic efficiency and the flow of organic matter.